-Alara smiled as she walked over and kissed his cheek fingering his cravat.
+Alara smiled as she walked over, kissed his cheek and toyed with his cravat.
 "Relax.
 You know as well as I do that it's going to take time for Slytherin's culture to change, even longer for its reputation.
 But you've chosen good Prefects, it will happen.
 In the meantime, let's enjoy our first Halloween together, shall we?"

 Severus closed his eyes and breathed in her scent, all thoughts of anything but Alara vanished as he felt his cravat slide from around his neck then the first button of his coat loosen.
 He smiled as he realized she would not be denied.
 "The feast is less than two hours away young lady."

 Alara brushed a soft kiss on his ear.
 "Then stop wasting time."

 Second year Nigella Winsgate sat at a table in the Slytherin Common Room working through her Transfiguration homework with sixth year Prefect Kate Tyler.
 Transfiguration was her worst subject, but Kate was nice enough to help her.
 That was the best part of being Slytherin; they stuck together and helped each other succeed.
 At a nearby table, Alyssa Middleton sat pouring over Quidditch diagrams, waving her wand as little animated broomsticks on her parchment zoomed around the page in the patterns Alyssa was diagramming.
 Alyssa had promised Slytherin House glory this year and the entire house cheered them on.
 They were strong, they were successful and they were amazing.
 Kate tapped the book and brought Nigella's attention back to her work.
 "What are the reasons why pigs are harder to transfigure than other animals?"